 My personal take-aways

-This book is grounded in science in biology.
+The Talent Code is grounded in science.
+Biology, to be exact.
 I like that.
 It doesn’t skip straight to the “here’s how it works, go do that”, but lets you understand where learning comes from.
 Once you know these things, you’ll have a better sense of what’s going on as you’re learning, which makes it easier to endure the process.

 Talent is awesome, but you can code your own.
 This book shows you how, thumbs up for that!